HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

 Nearly 10% of the home pages in this study were found to be on an ecommerce platform.
 An "ecommerce platform" is a set of software or services that enables you to create and operate an online store.
 There are several types of ecommerce platforms, for example:

-- **Paid-for services** such as [Shopify](https://www.shopify.com/) that host your store and help you get started.
+- **Paid-for services** such as <a hreflang="en" href="https://www.shopify.com/">Shopify</a> that host your store and help you get started.
 They provide website hosting, site and page templates, product-data management, shopping carts and payments.
-- **Software platforms** such as [Magento Open Source](https://magento.com/products/magento-open-source) which you set up, host and manage yourself.
+- **Software platforms** such as <a hreflang="en" href="https://magento.com/products/magento-open-source">Magento Open Source</a> which you set up, host and manage yourself.
 These platforms can be powerful and flexible, but may be more complex to set up and run than services such as Shopify.
-- **Hosted platforms** such as [Magento Commerce](https://magento.com/products/magento-commerce) that offer the same features as their self-hosted counterparts, except that hosting is managed as a service by a third-party.
+- **Hosted platforms** such as <a hreflang="en" href="https://magento.com/products/magento-commerce">Magento Commerce</a> that offer the same features as their self-hosted counterparts, except that hosting is managed as a service by a third-party.

 {{ figure_markup(
   caption="Percent of pages on an ecommerce platform.",